chen23/f5_terraform/Azure/Standalone/README.md

 ## Creating Virtual Servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
-In this template, the AS3 declaration creates 2 VIPs: one for public internet facing, and one for private internal usage.
+In this template, the AS3 declaration creates 1 VIP for public internet facing clients.
 It is preconfigured as an example.

 ***Note:*** These next steps illustrate the manual way in the GUI to create a virtual server
 1. Open the BIG-IP VE Configuration utility